lightning/bolts/02-peer-protocol.md

 If the onion is malformed, the upstream node won't be able to extract a key to generate a response, hence the special failure message which makes this node do it.

+The node can check that the SHA256 the upstream is complaining about does match the onion it sent, which may allow it to detect random bit errors.
+Without re-checking the actual encrypted packet sent, however, it won't know whether the error was its own or on the remote side, so such detection is left as an option.

 ### Committing Updates So Far: `commitment_signed`